 In line with internal risk principles, derivative financial instruments are held solely for hedging purposes.
 The nominal values and measurement of existing derivative financial instruments have been presented in the notes on the consolidated balance sheet in the notes to the financial statements.

 Financial debt

-At the balance sheet date on February 29, 2012, the net financial debt of the overall Group amounted to $\[ \le 347.8$ million (2010/2011: $\[ \le 322.1$ million).
-The composition of financial debt has been presented in detail in the table on Page 54.
+At the balance sheet date on February 29, 2012, the net financial debt of the Group amounted to \notin 27.7 million (2010/2011: \notin 17.8 million) and was structured as follows: